Tooling

 | declared return type Int but body has type String

-The compiler also suggests corrections for typos using Levenshtein distance
+The compiler suggests corrections for typos using Levenshtein distance.

 Pipeline Events